ChristopherWilkerson/DevNotes/ReadMe2.md

 Boolean variables can be created in several ways.
 The easiest way is to simply assign True or False to a variable:

+## June 14th, 2024

+what makes a programmer successful isn’t avoiding errors, it’s knowing how to solve them.